 Lastly, this 2009 study explains that “there was no difference” between the psychiatric condition of participants “whether they had ever taken cannabis, or age at first use”.
 The study also found that 78% of their participants were making use of high-potency cannabis such as sinsemilla or ‘skunk’.
 The study concluded with its findings which were that “people with a first episode of psychosis had smoked higher-potency cannabis, for longer and with greater frequency” and that the control group supported the “hypothesis that THC is the active ingredient increasing risk of psychosis”.

 Heavy cannabis use, which includes consuming high potency cannabis products for prolonged periods, can lead to cannabis use disorder (CUD).
 According to Dr. Miller, the research suggests that individuals who have “substance-induced psychoses” will then “transition to a diagnosis of schizophrenia”.
-Therefore, it is important to avoid potency and heavy consumption which could induce psychosis in heavy consumers.
+Therefore, it is important to avoid potency and heavy consumption which could induce psychosis in heavy consumers and those whose genetics or disease predisposes them to be at greater risk for psychotic episodes and disorders.
 Let’s have a look at persons who may be at an increased risk as well as the preventative measures which can be taken.

 When consuming high potency cannabis, or consuming cannabis heavily, in combination with the following, individuals are putting themselves at an increased risk: